 - Your lease agreement – The lease or rental agreement you sign when you move in should include a monthly rent price and a period of time—often one year—for which that rate applies.
 This document provides legal protection for both the landlord and the tenant, and should prevent the landlord from raising rent for its duration.

-Your rental agreement may also include language about renewal, notice period, and rent increases applicable at the end of your current lease.
+Your rental agreement may also include language about renewal, notice period, and rent increases applicable at the end of your current written lease.

 How Often Can Cost Increase on Month-to-Month Rental?